Archaeology: Analysis

-Academic sub-disciplines
+Subfields

 As with most academic disciplines, there are a very large number of archaeological sub-disciplines characterized by a specific method or type of material (e.g., lithic analysis, music, archaeobotany), geographical or chronological focus (e.g. Near Eastern archaeology, Islamic archaeology, Medieval archaeology), other thematic concern (e.g. maritime archaeology, landscape archaeology, battlefield archaeology), or a specific archaeological culture or civilization (e.g. Egyptology, Indology, Sinology).

 Historical archaeology

 Historical archaeology is the study of cultures with some form of writing and deals with objects and issues from the past.

 In medieval Europe, archaeologists have explored the illicit burial of unbaptized children in medieval texts and cemeteries.
 In downtown New York City, archaeologists have exhumed the 18th century remains of the African Burial Ground.
 When remnants of the WWII Siegfried Line were being destroyed, emergency archaeological digs took place whenever any part of the line was removed, to further scientific knowledge and reveal details of the line's construction.